 *This was my personal experience after switching from Mailchimp to Flodesk.
 You must validate your URL within the Flodesk system before sending emails or else your open rate will be severely affected.

 The cons of using Flodesk

-- No free monthly plan
+- No free monthly plan, only a free trial

 - Not as robust for eCommerce companies